xwgroupcityu/xwgroupcityu.github.io/_pages/research.md

 <br />

-Aerosols are importatn due to their adverse effects on human health and their direct and indirect radiative effects on climate.
+Aerosols are important due to their adverse effects on human health and their direct and indirect radiative effects on climate.
 While  all aerosols scatter light, some aerosols are also able to absorb light.
 These absorptions are significant and very uncertain factors contributing to global climate forcing.

 In the group, we focuse on understanding the sources, lifecycles, and absorption properties of atmospheric aerosols.
 Current topics include: black carbon and brown carbon; aerosol radiative effects; influence of chemical aging on aerosol optical properties ...